Originally published in Kiwi Families online parenting resource.

 Yet empathy doesn’t come naturally to all parents.
 Many of us didn’t receive much of it as children and really have a lot to learn about empathic communication.
 When this is the case, a parent’s committment to show their child more empathy can lead them to seeking more empathy for themselves and learning to be more empathetic towards themselves, as it’s difficult to give that which we’re not receiving.
 Counselling can help enormously in that the parent will no doubt re-visit how they truly felt as a child in certain situations which gives a wealth of insights into the vulnerability of dependency, the needs of the child and the inner world of children in general.

-Empathy is a lot about wondering about the feelings of the other.
+Empathy is a lot about trying to guess what the other is feeling.
 Empathy is about choosing to put ourselves in the other person’s shoes, which is a challenge for many of us when we can’t really remember very clearly what it felt like to be one, two, three, seven or twelve.
 To express empathy to our children, we have to try and imagine what they might be feeling, and show them that we’re trying to imagine just how frustrated they might be feeling.
 By offering our guess, they see that we’re seeking to understand them rather than control, moralize or blame them; “you seem very sad that you can’t play with your friend today.”

 Some parents hold back because they worry that they’re being too presumptuous by making a guess at their child’s feelings.
 What if you get it wrong?
 What if you add to your child’s confusion?
 When you’re sincere, your enquiry into their feelings gives them support and permission to self-enquire on a feeling level.
 Sensing your openness, your child will disagree if they need to.
 In response to “you seem really frustrated”, when expressed openly with the tone of a wondering as opposed to stated factually “you’re angry!”
 (Which would be presumptuous), your child might reply “No!
 I’m not angry!
 I’m just disappointed!”
 This process helps children develop their feelings vocabulary and children with a greater feelings vocabulary are much less likely to become overwhelmed and more likely to find a way of expressing their feelings and needs in healthy ways.
 Hence quicker to return back to being able to problem solve and listen to their parent’s reasoning.

-This empathetic approach of having a guess generally opens a child up more than directly asking “tell me what you’re feeling” or “are you angry?”, which tends to appeal more to their mind and calls on their reasoning, which can cause them a lot of frustration when emotions are strong.
+Asking an upset child what they feel can increase the stress of an already stressed child.
+This empathetic approach of having a guess (“hmm you seem really frustrated”) generally opens a child up more than directly asking “tell me what you’re feeling” or “are you angry?”, which tends to appeal more to their mind and calls on their reasoning, which can cause them a lot of frustration when emotions are strong.
 It’s also confusing for children when their parent invites them to share their feelings but hasn’t yet offered any verbal or non-verbal reassurance that their feelings will be treated with respect and sensitivity.
 Upset children need for us to speak to and show care of their emotions before expecting them to be reasonable.
-Ironically they return to reason much faster without the pressure to do so.
+Children gain the space and the reassurance that it’s ok to show their feelings when the parent can truly become calm, patient and interested and give their child their full attention, even if it’s just taking a minute to stop the trolly, come down to the child’s level and give them an empathic and sincere look of care in the middle of a frantic shopping experience.
+Ironically they return to reason much faster when they’re freed of the pressure to calm down and be reasonable.

 What about tantrums? – When a child has a tantrum, they are offloading huge feelings that their brain is not yet mature enough to cope with without adult help.
 The child’s fight/flight response is usually activated.
 To make their way back towards a calmer state, what they most need is for the adult caring for them to help them feel emotionally safe and cared for.
 An adult’s anger or impatience (although understandable) can be enough for them to feel threatened and become even more distressed.
 Reasoning or ignoring will likely also intensify the child’s stress as they’re left to face big feelings alone, but a calming presence and simple words like “I know, I’m listening, I’m looking after you, I care” can help the child feel emotionally held and safe and allow them to make their way back to balance, having released through their cries, their backlog of built up stress.